 The Middle Paragraph

-Let’s move on to the middle part of your SOP – you have to talk about how you evolved as an undergraduate student, what courses you took, which ones you really liked, based on that which electives you decided to take.
+Let’s move on to the middle part of your statement of purpose – you have to talk about how you evolved as an undergraduate student, what courses you took, which ones you really liked, based on that which electives you decided to take.

 You can further strengthen your knowledge in that direction.
 Your project work, your thesis, any paper presentations you may have done, what research you did etc and how you would like to extend this work in the future.